diogro/expressionVariance-manuscript/main.md

 Yet, few studies have investigated variance itself as a regulated trait, and the consequences of transcriptional variance on complex traits and diseases [@Li2010-qs; @Mar2011-dr; @Hagai2018-fu].
 From an evolutionary perspective, the availability of transcriptional variance can drive phenotypic variation - the substrate for evolutionary change [@Hansen2021-zo].
 Previous work also demonstrate that  the genetic architecture of variance it self can evolve [@Bruijning2020-bf].
-Focusing on the landscape of gene expression variance, and how variable it is across genes and across human populations is a neglected avenue for understanding biological evolution, disease traits, and our relation to the environment.
+Focusing on the landscape of gene expression variance, and how variable it is across genes and across human populations is a neglected avenue for understanding biological evolution, disease traits, and how we respond to the environment.
 In particular, we still have a very poor understanding of whether some genes are inherently more variable than others, or if the pattern of transcriptional variance is consistent across populations.
 Nor do we know how transcriptional variance is linked to context-specific gene regulation and function.